 Of course, any of these occurrences would warrant a reevaluation of the company to determine if you still want to bear the risk and if it aligns with your investment strategy.

 Many companies will explore all other available options in order to avoid having to declare bankruptcy.
 This can entail seeking an investment (perhaps via a cash infusion, an acquisition, or some other type) to help stabilize the company, exploring a sale of the entire company or some of its major assets, restructuring, or downsizing.
-However, if these other paths are unsuccessful, filing for bankruptcy may be the best (or only) option.

 Banks and bondholders first